Gazprom executive Karen Karapetyan named as Armenian PM

-YEREVAN Energy executive Karen Karapetyan was named prime minister of Armenia on Tuesday, a week after the abrupt resignation of his predecessor.
+YEREVAN (Reuters) - Energy executive Karen Karapetyan was named prime minister of Armenia on Tuesday, a week after the abrupt resignation of his predecessor.

 Hovik Abrahamyan stepped down on Sept.
 8, saying the Caucasus country needed fresh policies, after his government struggled with an economic slowdown and protests in the capital.